4. To give back

 “Just getting into the culture at Concordia, through student organizations or group projects, improves your English,” says Gacette Sanon (BComm 19), who was the director of external affairs for the John Molson Accounting Society.
-He now runs his own income tax services company.
+He now works for Merck in data analysis.

 6. Paid work experience

 “What really sold me on Concordia was the Institute for Co-operative Education,” says alumna Bedra Attabibi (BEng 16).
 “It’s a must.
 Employers I’ve worked for tell me they love Concordia students because of our work ethic and our skills.”

 They really love her, too: Attabibi landed a job with flight simulation giant CAE before she graduated.
 Her current job title: system software specialist.

 Inuk art history and studio art major Jason Sikoak, originally from Nunatsiavut in Labrador, came to Montreal to work with associate professor of art history Heather Igloliorte, whom he describes as his mentor.

 “I met her in the city of St. John’s at a printmaking workshop,” he says.
 “I came to Concordia as a mature student full of anxiety, but the professors and teaching assistants were all very willing to help me.
 They encourage open lines of communication.
 Because of that, the learning experience has been amazing.”

 “When you’re around people with different opinions, you grow,” says Noraldin Al-Deri (BSc 16), who moved to Montreal from Amman, Jordan.
 He's now working on his PhD at Concordia, with a focus on the biology of autism spectrum disorders.